aguo312/Discussion-Forum/README.md

 - Storing encrypted password into the database instead of the plaintext password
 - Persistent login for a set amount of time

+## Startup
+On VSCode run the file `DiscussionForumApplication.java` from the server directory

+On a command line, go to the client directory and use the command `npm run dev`